 A lower dose Covid 19 Immunisation (a third of the adult dose) is now available to all 5 to 11 year olds.
 They will be offered x2 doses a minimum of 12 weeks apart.
 Appointments can be booked via the national NHS booking system (the 5-11 immunisation will NOT be offered at school).

 Please notify Mrs Sarjant if you have your 5 to 11 year old immunised for Covid-19 outside of school, so that your child's school health record can be updated accordingly: firstname.lastname@example.org.

 Covid Immunisations 12-15 year olds

 12-15 year olds now qualify for x2 Covid immunisations, 12 weeks apart.
 For those who were immunised at school on October 14th, your second immunisation is now due (from 6th January onwards).
-You can either get your second jab at school on Wednesday 9th February 2022 (please complete your consent form by 2nd February - see the Duke of Kent Covid Parent letter below), or book an appointment at a community clinic via the national booking system at the following link.
+For those who missed the jabs at school on the 9th February, you can book an appointment at a community clinic via the national booking system at the following link - there are no current plans for any further Covid-19 immunisations to be given at school during the summer term.
 Please be aware that your child will not be given a Covid jab if they have tested positive for Covid 19 in the last 12 weeks.

-Please remember to notify Mrs Sarjant when your child has been immunised so that their school health record can be updated.
+Please remember to notify Mrs Sarjant when your child has been immunised so that their school health record can be updated (email@example.com)

-If you're still unsure as to whether to vaccinate your child, on 13th January, the Department for Education gave the following rationales for Covid-19 immunisations for 12-15 year olds:
+If you're still unsure whether to vaccinate your child, the Department for Education gives the following rationales for Covid-19 immunisations for 12-15 year olds: